flancia-coop/doc.anagora.org/social-coop-tech-group.md

 - Note to future selves
     - [ ] Check that certbot is actually running in rhizome successfully if we didn't do it back in February.
     - [[flancian]] Hello from the future as of [[2023-03-11]] :)
-        - The certificate expires [[2023-04-17]] so there's plenty of time, but
+        - The certificate expires [[2023-04-17]] so there's plenty of time, but certbot is not running -- certbot.service expects it in /usr/bin/certbot but it's installed in /usr/local/bin/certbot

 ## [[2023-02-27]]
 - Note to future selves